Making the Switch to Kegged beverages

-Kegs actually reduce oxidation.
-Large stainless steel tanks will eliminate the chances of air flowing in and altering the taste of the wine, as they’re air-sealed shut.
-Assuring that taste stays the same each night is dependent on catering to the types of wine your customers enjoy.
+Kegs reduce oxidation.
+Large stainless steel tanks will eliminate the chances of air flowing in and altering the taste of the wine, as they’re sealed airtight.
+Assuring that taste stays the same each night depends on catering to the types of wine your customers enjoy.

-Still wines should be stored cold and within temperatures of 50-55 degrees Fahrenheit.
-Sparkling wines require you to force and push gas through kegs to make the drink bubbly in nature.
-If your customers enjoy sparkling wines, remember to keep yours refrigerated during the process and shake solutions prior to consumption.
+Still wines should be stored cold and within temperatures of 50-55 degrees Fahrenheit (between 10 – 13 degrees Celsius).
+Sparkling wines require you to force and push gas through kegs to make the drink bubbly.
+If your customers enjoy sparkling wines, remember to keep yours refrigerated during the process.

 Cocktail Kegging Equipment

 The process for kegging any cocktail calls for similar equipment as used for storing wine.
 If kegging cocktails is a proper fit for your bar or restaurant, here’s a look at the equipment you need to get started: